mech0ctopus/depth-estimation/README.md

 # depth-estimation
-Depth Estimation from a Monovision Camera using Deep Neural Networks
+Depth Estimation from a Monovision Camera using a Deep Neural Network

 ### Utilities
 - deep_utils.py